Skip to main content

 Visitor Information

 Also available for public use during daylight hours are a series of walking trails leading through the museum's 235-acre grounds.
-Pick up a trail guide at the museum or view and print a trail guide by clicking here.
-A mobile device version of the trail map is available for download.
+Pick up a trail guide at the museum.

 Guidelines